-You hear a lot about the need for soft skills in product management, but product managers also need hard skills.
-In fact, any discussion about product manager soft skills should presuppose you’ve already mastered the specific abilities required for the job: the hard skills.
-But what are these necessary hard skills?
+You hear a lot about the need for soft skills in product management.
+Still, any discussion about product manager soft skills should presuppose you’ve already mastered the specific abilities required for the job: the hard skills.
+But what are the necessary hard skills in product management?

 In this post, we’ll address some of the hard skills we believe product managers should develop.
-But first, let’s clarify the differences between soft skills and hard skills.
+But first, let’s clarify the differences between soft skills and hard skills for product managers.
 Ashok Bania, Director of Product Management for the popular meditation app Headspace, recently shared his definition of the two with us.

 So what are the hard skills that product managers need?
 We have compiled a list of 6 essential hard skills that all product managers should master.